bsmith20681/history-facts/readme.md

 ## To do List

 x Connect app to a Database
-- Add Create fact
+x Add Create fact
-- Delete Fact
+x Delete Fact
-- Edit Fact
+x Edit Fact

+- refactor pdo
+- refactor app to follow mvc pattern
 - Filter the facts table on the homepage by clicking on the year
 - add pagination (should have 10 facts per page)
 - buy server space, learn to ssh into server
 - set up github action intergration for every merge to master to push public
-- refactor app to follow mvc pattern
 - add in user authentication
 - refactor to follow oop
 - create tests using pest php